Upcoming Election Information

 Virginia Department of Elections (SBE)

 1100 Bank Street

 - Military and overseas voters can find specific information on our Military and Overseas page.

 - All absentee application forms can be found on our Voter Forms page.

 - You can check to see if your absentee application was received, your ballot sent or received by going to our

 Absentee Voting Information:

-- Voters also may visit the voter registration office during regular business hours through the Nov.
-3 deadline to vote absentee in-person.
+- Voters also may visit the voter registration office during regular business hours from September 20, 2019 to the November 02, 2019 deadline to vote absentee in-person.
 Regular office hours are Monday-Friday from 9 a.m. to 5 p.m.